-BT kick off the new football season with ‘Unlimited Subs’
+BT kicks off the new football season with ‘Unlimited Subs’

 Football’s back (like it ever went away), with a new season almost upon us and, from BT, a new format for sports fans (and indeed those who aren’t) to watch channels and streaming platforms in one place.